JFixby/JMiNyaCli/README.md

 It can  mining on any stratum+tcp server.
 JMiNya use JMiner's hashing implementation and part of source code.

-It contains the hasher by pooler/JMiner. https://bitcointalk.org/index.php?topic=52386.0
+It based on JMiner litecoin miner by pooler/JMiner. https://bitcointalk.org/index.php?topic=52386.0